The Importance of a Holiday Shutdown

 by | Dec 13, 2022 | Culture

 A holiday shutdown is when a business closes shop during a holiday and for a specified period—employees do not work, and business operations cease.
-Holiday closures during the last week of the year, a time where many businesses close for Christmas and the New Year, are the most popular, but you can do a shutdown anytime there is a major holiday.
+Holiday closures during the last week of the year, a time where many businesses close for Thanksgiving, Christmas and the New Year, are the most popular, but you can do a shutdown anytime there is a major holiday.

 While extended holiday closures may not work for all businesses, there are several reasons why they can be beneficial.